AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Content

 Content points are all points besides parental ones.
 We can also edit them almost the same as we would edit Column Chart points appearance.
-Additionally, TreeMap Chart points have an opacity property, which we can set using {api}**.hintOpacity()**{api} method with a value from 0 to 1 (default value is 1).
-Note that the result of using this method will be seen only if we adjust another setting, {api}**.hintDepth()**{api}, which ids described lower in the article.
+Additionally, TreeMap Chart points have an opacity property, which we can set using {api:anychart.charts.TreeMap#hintOpacity}**.hintOpacity()**{api} method with a value from 0 to 1 (default value is 1).
+Note that the result of using this method will be seen only if we adjust another setting, {api:anychart.charts.TreeMap#hintDepth}**.hintDepth()**{api}, which ids described lower in the article.
 Let's adjust our content points and change their background colors and opacity.

 ```
 	// content points settings